IOTechSystems/xrt-examples/AzureSphere/docs/modbus-example.md

 ![Application Manifest](images/AppManifest.svg)

-## Using ModbusPal Simulator With The Example
+## Using the Modbus Simulator With The Example

  To use ModbusPal Simulator with this example you will need to: